skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **nthreads** *(integer)* - Default: *1*

   This argument specifies number of threads in the calculation.
-To use this option, you must check that your binarys of the Tinker program supports OpenMP parallelization.
+To use this option, you must check that your binaries of the Tinker program supports OpenMP parallelization.

 \